EOGoal/Notifier/README.md

 #### GitHub Account

 GitHub is a code management service by Microsoft.
-We're using it to duplicate the template for this notification code and to run it on a daily schedule.
+We're using it to create your own private copy of this notification app and to run it on a daily schedule.

 1. Create a free GitHub account
 2. Click on [Use this template](https://github.com/new?template_name=RevenueNotification&template_owner=winterec) to duplicate this template into your own private copy.

-   - Make sure to select the private option, make the repository name anything you like
+   - Make sure to select the private option, make the repository name anything you like.

-3. Click _Settings_ -> _Secrets and variables_ -> _Actions_, then click _New Repository Secret_
+3. Click _Settings_ -> _Secrets and variables_ -> _Actions_, then click _New Repository Secret_.

 Leave this page open.
 Through the rest of the guide we'll add the four configuration tokens needed to connect to Xero and send a push notification.